shahid3167/IoT_Enabled_Hybrid_ENN_DQN_Framework_For_Crop_Healthcare/README.md

 <p align="center">

+  # Data Eneginnering
+  A correlation among the various features (excluding certain types such as object type, date time type, and binary type features) is presented in Figure 2.
+It highlights a strong correlation between potassium and phosphorus, while there is a weak relation of these two features with nitrogen.

 © 2025 **Atlantic Technological University, Ireland**.
 All rights reserved.
 This code is part of the paper titled "**An IoT-Enabled Hybrid Deep Q-Learning and Elman Neural Network Framework for Proactive Crop Healthcare in the Agriculture Sector**," which is currently under review in the **Internet of Things journal (Elsevier)**.
 Unauthorized use, reproduction, or distribution of this code without permission is prohibited.